Jacqueline Kory Westlund

 Jacqueline is a Ph.D. student in the Personal Robots Group under Dr. Cynthia Breazeal.
 She earned her Master’s of Media Arts and Sciences in September 2014.

-She was awarded an NSF Graduate Research Fellowship to support her research at the Media Lab.
+She was awarded an NSF Graduate Research Fellowship in 2012-2015 and the Media Lab Learning Innovation Fellowship in 2016-2017 to support her research at MIT.

-Prior to coming to the Media Lab, Jacqueline spent a year researching human emotion and learning with Dr. Sidney D’Mello’s Emotive Computing group at the University of Memphis and the University of Notre Dame.
+Prior to coming to the Media Lab, Jacqueline spent a year researching human emotion and learning with Dr. Sidney D’Mello at the University of Memphis and the University of Notre Dame.
 She worked at NASA for two summers, developing autonomous vehicles and laser space robots.
 She holds a BA in cognitive science from Vassar College.